WA6YDQ/dbasic/Readme.txt

 The binary 'dbasic' will be installed in /usr/local/bin

-To run, type dbasic [file.bas]
+To start, type dbasic [file.bas] or dbasic (no file given)

 Usage:

-There is no built-in text editor.
-Use an external text editor to create the BASIC source (and sort the lines per/line number).
+If started with a basic file as the second arguement, the basic file will be loaded and executed. dbasic will terminate when the basic program ends.

+If no filename is given, a Ready prompt will be displayed.
+You can enter basic lines or commands.

-Line numbers are required, all characters (except between double quotes "" are lower case. (expect this to change later).
+Line numbers are required, all characters (except between double quotes "" are lower case. (this may change later).

 Variables {a...z} are floating point numeric.
-1, 21.5, -0.3, 2.4e15 are all valid
+1, 21.5, -0.3, 2.4e15, 2.1e-5 are all valid

 Variables {a$...z$} are string (max 80 chars).